 If neither of these work, and you still have back pain, a body pillow may provide the best solution.
-We recommend the teardrop shaped body pillow which uses a soft and breathable memory foam with an easy to remove and wash cover.
-This has the benefit of assisting you in forming a new habit of not sleeping on your stomach and can be done in stages due to the shape of the pillow.
+We recommend the teardrop shaped body pillow which, has the benefit of assisting you in forming a new habit of not sleeping on your stomach and can be done in stages due to the shape of the pillow.
 It is also great as a general body pillow providing comfort and better alignment.

 Body pillows offer excellent support for side sleepers along with chronic neck pain and back pain sufferers.
 Additionally, body pillows are often used by women during pregnancy, even helping in the delivery room for labor positioning.
 After delivery, they are also a great aid to a nursing mother as she holds and feeds her baby.